vanbako/henad/README.md

 # Henad Game System Documentation

-Henad is a modular **24-bit game system** where all registers and memory are 24-bit wide (diad).
+Henad is a modular **24-bit game system** where all registers and memory are 24-bit wide, BAU (Basic Addressable Unit) = 24-bit.
-Addresses extend to 48-bit (tetrad) when needed.
+Addresses are 48-bit (tetrad).
-The design is fully modular, with each function (CPU, graphics, sound, input, etc.) implemented as a separate module connected via the **enid interconnect**.
+Iris, the gpu will have 12-bit (henad) math where two henads will be packed in one diad (BAU) The design is fully modular, with each function (CPU, graphics, sound, input, etc.) implemented as a separate module connected via the **enid interconnect**.

 This repository contains documentation split by **processors, units, modules, board, and interfaces**.